aprescott/serif/README.md

 # Updating posts

-When you update a draft, you need to remember to change the updated time.
+When you update a post, you need to remember to change the updated time.
 As luck would have it, Serif takes care of timestamps for you!
-Just use a header of `update: now` at the top of your post:
+Just use a header of `update: now` at the top of your published post after making your changes:

 ```
 title: My blog post